Lynch08/numpy-random-investigation/README.md

 ### Notebook Structure

 The notebook is broken down into 9 sections.
-In the first two sections I go through a brief explaination of what I understand the numpy library to be and its history.
+In the first two sections I go through a brief explanation of what I understand the numpy library to be and its history.
 Then I explain how to install Numpy (once the dependencies above have been met) and link to the documentation if required.
-I then dive into the funtionality and tools in the library.
+I then dive into the functionality and tools in the library.
 First looking at what random data is and how to generate different types.
-Then I look at how that data can be manipuated usinge permutations and then how it can be interpreted and analysed using different distributions.
+Then I look at how that data can be manipulated using permutations and then how it can be interpreted and analysed using different distributions.
-I look at the seed and discuss if random data is really random, and how to make your work with a random number generator reproducable.
+I look at the seed and discuss if random data is really random, and how to make your work with a random number generator reproducible.
 Finally I cite the sources I used to put the notebook together.

 ##### See the Table Of Contents below